When You Think You Can’t Do More, You Can

 While Bryan and I were waiting for Tony to run in his 200-meter heat, we watched a young man blast out of the blocks into the lead in the first heat of the 200-meter rounds.

 As the young man turned the corner, his prosthetic leg fell off as he rounded the curve.
 The many years of work to get to this point were over.
-The young man was not going to make the finals of the Paralympic 200-meter championships.
+The young man would not make the finals of the Paralympic 200-meter championships.

 What happened next was unbelievable.
 As I write this post, thinking about what I saw still makes me emotional decades later.

 The young man hopped on one leg back to the middle of the curve, where his prosthetic leg had fallen off.
-He picked up the prosthetic leg that fell on the ground and somehow placed it under his arm with no assistance.
+He picked up the prosthetic leg that fell on the ground and somehow placed it under his arm without assistance.

 The young man then hopped on one leg with his prosthetic leg under his arm toward the finish line.
 With his displaced leg, this young man jumped on one leg to the 200-meter finish line.
 He crossed the finish line emotionally and physically spent.